shameekvats/shameekvats.github.io/_projects/industrial robotics.md

 related_publications: false #true
 ---

-This project marks the beginning of my exploration into industrial robotics.
+This project marks the beginning of my exploration into industrial robotics, a field where programming meets real-world machinery.
 I set up a simulated production line using a Dobot Magician robot, where a continuous conveyor belt delivers cubes in different colors.
-Programmed in Python, the robot picks up each cube, moves it to a sensor that identifies its color, and then sorts it into the appropriate container.
-By working with three distinct colors, this experiment not only demonstrates basic automation but also fuels my curiousity for merging robotics with digital programming.
-It’s an exciting early step in my journey into industrial robotics and refine my skills in Python-driven automation.
+Programmed in Python, the robot picks up each cube, takes it to a detection point, and then sorts it into the correct container based on its color.

+To ensure smooth operation, I integrated a light sensor and an infrared sensor into the setup.
+The light sensor detects the cube's color, while the infrared sensor controls the process by automatically turning it on or off when cubes are present.
+Working with three distinct colors not only demonstrates the basics of automation, but also fuels my curiosity for merging robotics with digital programming.
+This project is an exciting early step in refining my skills in Python-driven automation.

 Below is a video showcasing the setup in action.